ethanpasta/monty/README.md

 You should now have a `monty` executable file.

 ## Usage
-`./monty file` where `file` is the path to the file containing Monty byte code
+`./monty file` where `file` is the path to the file containing Monty byte code.

 The monty program runs the bytecodes line by line and stops if either:
  - It executed properly every line of the file